Certifieddonnie/alx-system_engineering-devops/0x00-shell_basics/README.md

-101-clean_emacs will delete all files ending with ~ in the working directory 102-tree will create the directories welcome, to and school 103-commas will list the files in the working directory separated by commas.
+101-clean_emacs will delete all files ending with ~ in the working directory 102-tree will create the directories welcome, to and school 103-commas will list the files in the working directory separated by commas. school.mgc will view files that contains the string SCHOOL